UBC Sauder School of Business: Bachelor + Masters of Management (B+MM) Dual Degree

 The Bachelor + Masters of Management Dual Degree program is a program offering both a bachelor's degree and a Master of Management.

 PhD in Business Administration

-The PhD in Business Administration is completed through a four-year program at UBC's Sauder School of Business, consisting of two years of coursework followed by a thesis completion and an oral defence.
+The PhD in Business Administration is completed through a four-year program at UBC's Sauder School of Business, consisting of two years of coursework followed by a thesis completion and an oral defense.

 Undergraduate Program: Bachelor of Commerce (BCom)

-UBC Sauder's Bachelor of Commerce offers twelve different specializations: Accounting, Marketing, Real Estate, Finance, International Business, Operations & Logistics, Organizational Behaviour & Human Resources, General Business Management, Business Technology Management, Global Supply Chain and Logistics Management, Entrepreneurship and Business & Computer Science.
+UBC Sauder's Bachelor of Commerce offers twelve different specializations: Accounting, Marketing, Real Estate, Finance, International Business, Operations & Logistics, Organizational Behavior & Human Resources, General Business Management, Business Technology Management, Global Supply Chain and Logistics Management, Entrepreneurship and Business & Computer Science.
 Students can further choose to add one of four concentrations: Sustainability and Social Impact, Business Analytics, Business Law, or International Business.

 Admissions

 The minimum required grade point average is 84%.
 The entering class of 2017 had a mean GPA of 96%.

 In the Times Higher Education World University Rankings 2016–2017, UBC Sauder is ranked 1st in Canada and 19th globally for business and economics studies.

 In 2020, UBC Sauder had over 5000 applicants for 740 spots for its Bachelor of Commerce program giving the program an applicant to placement percentage of approximately 14.8%.

 According to the British Columbia Higher Education Accountability Dataset, UBC Sauder Bcom is the most competitive bachelor program in British Columbia with students residing within British Columbia that put Sauder as their first choice yielding a 40% admittance rate with 52% of them accepting their offer to the program.

 This is the acceptance rate for students applying to Sauder from British Columbia from 2012 to 2019 (Out of Province and International Applicants are not included).

 The dual undergraduate degree with Sciences Po was a program in which undergraduate students earned a Bachelor of Arts from Sciences Po and a Bachelor of Commerce from the UBC Sauder School of Business in four years.
 Students spent two years at one of three Sciences Po campuses in France (Le Havre, Menton, or Reims).
 Then, students enrolled at UBC.
 Graduates of the program are guaranteed admission to a Sciences Po graduate program.
 The dual undergraduate degree program with Sciences Po has since been discontinued, with the last intake of students occurring in September 2017.